MainulDip/nextjs-dashboard-vercel/README.md

 * NextAuth.js integration process

 - create login route to show form at `/login/page.tsx` for user input verification

 - create `auth.config.ts` at project root to specify singIn route and `middleware` to restrict user if not authorized for certain pages.

-- create `middleware.ts` at project root to forward configurations.
-The advantage of employing Middleware for this task is that the protected routes will not even start rendering until the Middleware verifies the authentication,
+- create `middleware.ts` at project root (export NextAuth with AuthConfig and config/matcher).
+The advantage of employing Middleware for this task is that the protected routes will not even start rendering until the Middleware verifies the authentication

+  * Note => `middleware.ts` runs before request is completed (also before caching and route match) and modify the request and/or responses.
+See https://nextjs.org/docs/app/building-your-application/routing/middleware

-- create `auth.ts` at project root to spreads authConfig object (to do some Nodejs specific task, like match password hash).
-Also add `Credential Provider` (`OAuth` or `Email` or Plain Credential form `'next-auth/providers/credentials'`)
+- create `auth.ts` (main script for authentication computation) at project root to spreads authConfig object (to do some Nodejs specific task, like match password hash).
+Also add `Credential Provider` (`OAuth` or `Email` or Plain Credential form `'next-auth/providers/credentials'`) and add the sign in functionality from there.

 OAuth (With Github Guide) -> https://authjs.dev/getting-started/providers/oauth-tutorial.
 There are other OAuth Provider, like Google, Facebook, Twitter ect.
 Email -> https://authjs.dev/getting-started/providers/email-tutorial
+Auth.js (Formerly NextAuth.js) => https://authjs.dev/getting-started/introduction

+- add server action which will handle login-form submission with formData for username and password and will send request to `auth.js` signIn method with form data.
+And throw error if failed.
+For Auth.js error type, see https://next-auth.js.org/errors.